Albanese maps for open algebraic spaces: The case of algebraic groups

 \proof To see (ii), observe that in the extension $0\ra N\ra G\ra U\ra 1$ the projection $G\ra U$ has the structure of a principal $N$-bundle.
 By our assumptions, all fibers are smooth and connected, and the base is reduced and connected.
 So the latter also holds for the total space $G$.
 This gives (ii).
 Assertion (iii) is a direct consequence of Corollary \ref{albanese respect group law}.

 It remains to verify (i).
 For this we first recall the computation of the cocycle group $Z^2(\GG_a,\GG_a)$ for Hochschild cohomology.
-The cochains are just morphism $\GG_a^2\ra\GG_a$, which corresponds to a homomorphisms of $k$-algebras $k[Z]\ra k[X]\times k[Y]$, which is nothing but a polynomial in $X$ and $Y$.
+The cochains are just morphisms $\GG_a^2\ra\GG_a$.
+These correspond to homomorphisms $k[Z]\ra k[X]\otimes k[Y]$ of $k$-algebras.
+The latter are determined by the images of $Z$, hence are given by a polynomial in $X$ and $Y$.
 By the computation in \cite{Demazure; Gabriel 1970}, Chapter II, \S3, Subsection 4.6 the polynomials

 satisfy the cocycle condition.
 We remark in passing that these freely generate a complement for $B^2\subset Z^2$, viewed as modules over the skew polynomial ring $k[F]$, where $F\lambda=\lambda^pF$ holds.
 The polynomial $Q(X,Y)$ induces a non-zero homomorphism